-Join us as we discuss measurement tools around three important issues at the intersection of gender and resilience – household decision-making, meaningful participation in community groups, and access to market linkages –developed with guidance from IFPRI and piloted in Mercy Corps field programs in Nepal, Indonesia, and Niger.
+In this webinar, the speakers discussed measurement tools around three important issues at the intersection of gender and resilience – household decision-making, meaningful participation in community groups, and access to market linkages – developed with guidance from IFPRI and piloted in Mercy Corps field programs in Nepal, Indonesia, and Niger.

 Kristi Tabaj recently supported Hurricane Maria Response efforts in Puerto Rico, facilitating the Children’s Task Force and identifying partnership opportunities for longer term recovery with Save the Children.
 From 2012-2017, she was the Gender Senior Specialist for TOPS, a global knowledge management program focused on food security.
 Prior to that, she provided technical assistance for program design and implementation of agriculture and food security programming in Afghanistan, Latin America, and the U.S., including time as a Peace Corps volunteer.
 Early in her career she worked for the U.S.D.A.
 Forest Service in wildland fire response and archaeology.
 She has a BA from Lawrence University in Anthropology, an MS from the University of California, Davis in International Agricultural Development, and is currently pursuing an MA in Biology from Miami University.